Public Alert and Notification

 What is this service?

-Use the information on this page to learn more about the Public Alert and Notification methods used to notify the public during an emergency.
+Use the information on this page to learn more about San Luis Obispo County's public alert and notification systems that can be used to notify the public during an emergency.

 Early Warning System Sirens

 The San Luis Obispo County Early Warning System (EWS) sirens extend throughout the Emergency Planning Zone.
 Although the siren system was installed primarily for an emergency at Diablo Canyon Power Plant, they can be utilized for any emergency where protective actions are necessary by the general public such as an evacuation due to a tsunami or dam failure.
 When activated, the sirens will produce a steady wail for 3-5 minutes.
 The siren system is an indication that the Emergency Alert System has been activated and emergency information will be provided on local radio and TV stations.
 The EWS sirens are tested regularly, including twice monthly silent tests, quarterly growl tests, and a full scale annual test in late August.
 No action is required on the part of the public during these tests.

 Emergency Alert System